quidmonkey/namespacejs/README.md

 });
 ```

-This hangs an object named foo off of the global scope, which has a sub-object named Bar hanging off of Foo.
+This hangs an object named Foo off of the global scope, which has a sub-object named Bar hanging off of Foo.
 Both the global scope and the parent namesapce are once again passed in.
 In this case, global references the global scope, while parent references Foo.

 You can namespace things as far down as you like, and NamespaceJS will create the intermediary leaf as it traverses the tree to the desired namespace: